 The commit corresponding to those new entities is available here.

-mvnw test to run the Java tests, and
+to run the Java tests, and npm run test

 Below is a screenshot of the final application: in the next post of this series, we will create an Azure infrastructure so we can deploy it to production.